Why Is Trauma Therapy So Hard? Read on to find out.

 - Symptoms must be severe enough to create impairment in the person’s ability to function in several areas of their lives.

-- At least six months has passed since the trauma.
+- At least six months have passed since the trauma.

 According to the DSM-5, PTSD symptoms fall into four symptom clusters: